-Aqara Zigbee Hubs and Their Differences (updated 27/04/22)
+Aqara Zigbee Hubs and Their Differences (U: 28/09/24)

 When I first started this website back in April 2018, the original Aqara hub (now referred to as the M1) didn’t exist, and although Xiaomi hubs that look similar to this Aqara hub had been around for a while, they weren’t HomeKit compatible, at least not officially.
-Hubs aren’t new of course, as the 1st and 2nd gen Philips Hue Bridges, also Zigbee hubs have already been around for a few years.
+Hubs aren’t new of course, as the 1st and 2nd gen Philips Hue Bridges – also Zigbee hubs – have already been around for a few years.
 Aqara’s first own-brand hub came out in China in August 2018 and has been slowly but surely propagated to other regions, with the UK finally in on the action, gaining a few sensors as well as the Aqara Hub M2 and the Camera Hub G2H, at the same time as other newer Aqara hubs start their steady emergence into the public.

-While many people who regularly visit this site along with various social media platforms will be cognizant of Aqara, its hub, child devices, and ecosystem, the reason for this article is to help the growing number of people that are getting into smart homes in general, and HomeKit in particular, who may have been hearing the word ‘Aqara’ (including all of the various ways it’s pronounced) bandied about.
+While many people who regularly visit this site along with various social media platforms will be cognizant of Aqara, its hub, child devices, and ecosystem, the reason for this article is to help the growing number of people that are getting into smart homes in general, and Apple Home in particular, who may have been hearing the word ‘Aqara’ (including all of the various ways it’s pronounced) bandied about.
 They then find themselves waist-high – metaphorically speaking – in all the different options that this system offers, as well as hearing mention of ‘other’ hubs that they can’t as of yet find.
 This inevitably leads to a lot of confusion, and in many cases, hard-earned money, unwittingly misspent on the wrong devices.
-So today, whilst it would take too long to cover all of the differences between each hub, I hope to put newcomers straight on what each one is capable of, what they can and can’t do, as well as save you time on looking for a device that may not actually be designed for the region of the world you live in if indeed you can find the device you want so badly.
+Whilst it would take too long to cover all of the differences between each hub, I hope to put newcomers straight on what each one is capable of, what they can and can’t do, as well as save you time on looking for a device that may not actually be designed for the region of the world you live in, if indeed you can find the device you want so badly.

-For those that are more familiar with Aqara and the devices that can be used, there’s always the question of what devices are exposed to HomeKit.
-This was easy when there was only one Aqara hub, but when it comes to certification for exposing devices to HomeKit, even if a sensor or smart plug has been certified to work with HomeKit via one hub, as soon as a new hub comes out, when it comes to these certified child devices going through the new hub, they have to go through the same certification process again, even when the new hub is itself already HomeKit compatible.
+For those that are more familiar with Aqara and the devices that can be used, there’s always the question of what devices are exposed to Apple Home.
+This was easy when there was only one Aqara hub, but when it comes to certification for exposing devices to Apple Home, even if a sensor or smart plug has been certified to work with Apple Home via one hub, as soon as a new hub comes out, when it comes to these certified child devices going through the new hub, they have to go through the same certification process again, even when the new hub is itself already Apple Home compatible.
 Inevitably, this can lead to yet more confusion, where an Aqara US smart wall switch is compatible with the Aqara hub but isn’t yet exposed to HomeKit via the hub portion of the Aqara G2H camera, for example.
 There’s no easy way around this, and certification, even with devices already previously certified, is seemingly a lengthy process.
-With this in mind, it’s impossible for me to be able to let you the reader know exactly what is and what isn’t currently exposed to HomeKit (the exception being the original Aqara Hub), as I’d first have to own each device in order to check this (not going to happen), and it’s entirely possible that no sooner do I leave something off a list, than a week later, it gains HomeKit compatibility.
-I hope you can appreciate this limitation I have to put on myself, but with help from other Aqara users, maybe we can amongst us confirm all of the devices across all of the hubs, in order to know for certain.

 Some will read this article and be familiar with the parts I touch upon already, so in many ways, this is more for the beginner, confused about the variety of options out there.
 You can also check out the video below, which merely scratches the surface with the differences between some of the more common hubs, if that’s an easier way to start off.